openenergi/flex-device-sdk-java/Messages.md

 # Message Format Specification

-*Version: 1.0.0*
+*Version: 0.1.0*

 last modified on 2016-05-13

 ### Versioning
+*Prior to version 1.0, the specification is a draft that is subject to short-notice changes and alterations.*

-The message format specification follows the conventions of semantic versioning.
+The message format specification follows the conventions of semantic versioning starting with version 1.0.
 Namely,

 * The revision is incremented after non-normative mistakes in the documentation are corrected or clarifications made
 * The minor version is incremented after normative backwards-compatible changes are made